Structed/godot-playfab/docs/user/Logins/login-steam-godotsteam.md

 Once the initialization is done, you can create a Steam Auth Session Ticket.
 This type of ticket is mainly used by games in order to authenticate players.
 In the case of PlayFab, it will associate players with their corresponding event entries.
-To do it, we use a synchronous method but a callback exists and tell you whether getting the ticket was successful or not.
+To do it, we use a synchronous method but a callback exists and tell you whether getting the ticket was successful (result should be 1).

 ```gdscript
 var steam_auth_ticket : Dictionary